The Passion of Joan of Arc: Contemporary reviews

-Later evaluations
+Later evaluations and legacy

 The film and Falconetti's performance have continued to be praised by critics.
 Pauline Kael wrote that Falconetti's portrayal "may be the finest performance ever recorded on film."
 Roger Ebert praised the film and said that "You cannot know the history of silent film unless you know the face of Renée Maria Falconetti."
 Jean Sémolué called it "a film of confrontation" and Paul Schrader has praised "the architecture of Joan's world, which literally conspires against her; like the faces of her inquisitors, the halls, doorways, furniture are on the offensive, striking, swooping at her with oblique angles, attacking her with hard-edged chunks of black and white".
 Jonathan Rosenbaum wrote that "Dreyer's radical approach to constructing space and the slow intensity of his mobile style make[s] this "difficult" in the sense that, like all the greatest films, it reinvents the world from the ground up."

 Some critics have found faults in the film, and Paul Rotha called it "one of the most remarkable productions ever realized in the history and development of cinema, but it was not a full exposition of real filmic properties".
 Tom Milne stated that "somehow the style Dreyer found for the film seems irremediably false.
 Instead of flowing naturally from his chosen materials...it seems imposed upon them...Throughout the film there is a constant stylistic uncertainty, an impurity, which jars heavily today", but added that "Jeanne d'Arc has a majestic power which steamrollers its way through all its faults and excesses."
-On Rotten Tomatoes, the film holds a rating of 98% based on 59 reviews, with an average rating of 9.10/10.
+On Rotten Tomatoes, the film holds a rating of 98% based on 63 reviews, with an average rating of 9.40/10.
 The website's consensus reads, "The Passion of Joan of Arc is must-see cinema for Renée Maria Falconetti's incredible performance alone -- and an all-time classic for innumerable other reasons."